 The Los Angeles Rams had a busy free agency period.
 Les Snead signed Davante Adams to give Matthew Stafford another weapon on the outside, before releasing Cooper Kupp.
 As such, the Rams are in position to draft the best player available.

-Morrison's advanced route anticipation skills make him one of the best cover corners in this class.
-His mirroring ability and ball skills give Morrison early Pro Bowl upside.
+Amos' advanced route anticipation skills make him one of the best cover corners in this class.
+His competitive nature and ball skills give him early Pro Bowl upside.
 Buffalo reaps the reward at pick 30.
+You can find Trey Amos to be a first-round draft pick available at +130 odds.

 32. Cleveland Browns Trade With Philadelphia Eagles: Jalen Milroe, QB, Alabama